-by Barb Ogg, PhD, Extension Educator
+by Jody Green, Extension Educator

-University of Nebraska–Lincoln Extension in Lancaster County is your on-line insect pest and wildlife educational resource.
+Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by the University of Nebraska–Lincoln is implied.
 The information on this Web site is valid for residents of southeastern Nebraska.
 It may or may not apply in your area.
 If you live outside southeastern Nebraska, visit your local Extension office